-The Council has activated its bilingual mailing system ensuring that all members of staff with email addresses can be contacted not only on their @cardiff.gov.uk addresses but also on @caerdydd.gov.uk e.g. a.person@cardiff.gov.uk would also receive mail to the same mailbox on a.person@caerdydd.gov.uk would also receive mail to the same mailbox on a.person@caerdydd.gov.uk would also receive mail to the same mailbox e.g. libraries@cardiff.gov.uk will also receive mail on llyfrgelloedd@caerdydd.gov.uk to ensure business continuity through the medium of Welsh.
+The Council has activated its bilingual mailing system ensuring that all members of staff with email addresses can be contacted not only on their @cardiff.gov.uk addresses but also on @caerdydd.gov.uk e.g. a.person@cardiff.gov.uk would also receive mail to the same mailbox on a.person@caerdydd.gov.uk Will also receive mail on llyfrgelloedd@caerdydd.gov.uk to ensure business continuity through the medium of Welsh.
 Bilingual Cardiff ensure that all advertised mailboxes are translated and activated by ICT.